Extended usage¶

 If you use the DEM from the SRTM data hosted by OpenTopography, please use this citation: NASA Shuttle Radar Topography Mission (SRTM) (2013).
 Shuttle Radar Topography Mission (SRTM) Global.
 Distributed by OpenTopography. https://doi.org/10.5069/G9445JDF.
 Accessed: 2022-11-18.
 With the in-text citation: NASA Shuttle Radar Topography Mission (2013).

 Figure 5.
-Window to build a synthetic sinusoïdal topography.
+Window showing up when clicking on ‘build topo…” (Figure 2) to build a synthetic sinusoïdal topography.¶

 Figure 6.
 “Topography” tab with the topography shown on the right-hand side, after clicking the “Show topogaphy” button.
-The topography is loaded from a DEM from the Rhone valley in Switzerland.
+Here, the topography is loaded from a DEM from the Rhone valley in Switzerland.¶

 Figure 8.
-Reference elevations from which to compute the topographic evolution.
-These references are A) sea level, B) minimum, C) maximum, D) mean elevation.
+Reference elevations from which to apply the relief amplification factor.
+These references are A) sea level, B) minimum, C) maximum, D) mean elevation.¶

 none: Pecube will not predict any thermochronological ages